shichao-an/notes/docs/bd/ch1.md

 * Dramatically simplify system administration.
 * Provide additional storage and hardware allocation options that can significantly drive down the price of infrastructure.
     * For example, AWS has a feature called [spot instances](https://aws.amazon.com/ec2/spot/) in which you bid on instances rather than pay a fixed price.
-If someone bids a higher price than you, you’ll lose the instance.
+If someone bids a higher price than you, you'll lose the instance.
 Because spot instances can disappear at any moment, they tend to be significantly cheaper than normal instances.
 * Fault tolerance is handled at the software layer for distributed computation systems like MapReduce.

 #### Vibrant open source ecosystem for Big Data